 Radish- French Breakfast and Daikon Miyashige

-French breakfast is a quick growing smaller flavor radish.
+French breakfast is a quick-growing smaller flavor radish.
 It did well for me in spring and summer.
+I usually plant a 15-foot row.

 Miyashige is a Japanese radish and did well for me in the fall, the spring planting bolted with barely any heat.
 I'll only plant this for fall from now on.